This easy roasted asparagus recipe lets the flavor of fresh asparagus really shine.

-My parents visited Walla Walla, WA, this weekend and stopped by our house on their way home on Sunday to drop off a treat: fresh asparagus that had been cut that morning!
+My parents stopped by our house on their way home on Sunday to drop off a treat: fresh asparagus that had been cut that morning!

 The next day, I roasted the asparagus using a simple recipe from The Old Farmer’s Almanac Garden-Fresh Cookbook (see below).
 The best way to cook truly fresh asparagus is to roast it with nothing more than a drizzle of good-quality olive oil.

 We had the fresh-cut asparagus for dinner, along with chard from a friend’s garden and leftover enchiladas.
 The asparagus was phenomenal!
 I didn’t realize how incredible these lovely green spears taste when they are so fresh!
 My husband and I laughed because we both wolfed down all of the vegetables on our plate before touching the enchiladas—a first for us.